eliottp1089/deez/README.md

-# DeezLoader Reborn V3.1.2 final
+# DeezLoader Reborn V3.1.2 Unofficial

 DeezLoader Reborn is here to replace the old DeezLoader V2.3.1.<br/>
 With this software you can download high-qualiy music and enjoy.